 Items of account Service organisation Audit approach Provision and maintenance of the general ledger system (including accounts payable and receivable).
 Treasury management (investments) North Yorkshire County Council We have full access to systems therefore no additional procedures are required.
+Payment of pension lump sums and monthly pension payroll to retirees under the fire pension schemes West Yorkshire Pension Fund Walkthrough of transactions as part of planning work, and substantive testing of financial statements.
+There is sufficient information to allow testing of fire pensions to be undertaken at the Authority.

-SIGNIFICANT RISKS AND KEY JUDGEMENT AREAS
+4. SIGNIFICANT RISKS AND KEY JUDGEMENT AREAS